-- 1. Physical Chemistry by P.W.
-Atkins, 8th Ed., Oxford University Press, 2006 (Indian Print). - 2.
-Physical Chemistry by T. Engel & P. Reid, 1st ed., Pearson Education, 2006. - 3.
-Physical Chemistry by Castellan, 3rd Ed., Addison Wisley/Narosa, 1985 (Indian Print) - 4.
-Physical Chemistry by G. M. Barrow, 6th Ed., New York, McGraw Hill, 1996. - 5.
-Physical Chemistry by R. J. Silbey, R. A. Albert & Moungi G. Bawendi, 4th Ed., New York: John Wiley, 2005.
+1. Physical Chemistry by P.W.
+Atkins, 8th Ed., Oxford University Press, 2006 (Indian Print).

+2. Physical Chemistry by T. Engel & P. Reid, 1st ed., Pearson Education, 2006.

+3. Physical Chemistry by Castellan, 3rd Ed., Addison Wisley/Narosa, 1985 (Indian Print)

+4. Physical Chemistry by G. M. Barrow, 6th Ed., New York, McGraw Hill, 1996.

+5. Physical Chemistry by R. J. Silbey, R. A. Albert & Moungi G. Bawendi, 4th Ed., New York: John Wiley, 2005.

-Sr. No. On completing the course, the students will be able to: CO1 Know about the importance and need of quantum chemistry.
-CO2 Learn about various laws governing quantum chemistry.
-CO3 Understand the derivation of Schrodinger wave equation and its applications to Simple Harmonic oscillator, rigid rotator and hydrogen atom.
-This will help the students to solve various problems related to quantum chemistry.
+S .
+No. On completing the course, CO1 Students will be having knowledge about the importance and need of quantum chemistry.
+CO2 They will learn the about various laws governing quantum chemistry and application of the laws on the simple problems to show the quantization of translational, rotational, vibrational and electronic motions.

-CO4 Learn about the basics of solid state chemistry, laws of crystallography and the methods to determine crystal structure with examples.
-CO5 Understand the laws of photochemistry Jablonski diagram and various radiative and nonradiative processes.
+CO3 The derivation of Schrodinger wave equation and its applications to Simple Harmonic oscillator, rigid rotator and hydrogen atom will help the students to solve various problems related to quantum chemistry.
+CO4 They will also learn about the basics of solid state chemistry, laws of crystallography and the methods to determine crystal structure with examples.
+CO5 Students will be able to understand the laws of photochemistryJablonski diagram and various radiative and nonradiative processes.

 B. Sc.
-(Medical & Non-Medical) CHEMISTRY Semester-VI PRACTICAL
+(Medical & Non-Medical) CHEMISTRY Semester-VI CHE 361P PRACTICAL

-- I. Examiner will set two questions first based upon Column Chromatography and second based upon Organic Synthesis - II.
-Students will be asked to complete write up of both practical within first 20 minutes on the first sheet provided. - III.
-On the second sheet provided after 20 minutes, students will perform and note the record on second sheet during the conduct of practical exam - IV.
-The split of marks will be as under:
+I. Examiner will set two questions first based upon Column Chromatography and second based upon Organic Synthesis

+II.
+Students will be asked to complete write up of both practical within first 20 minutes on the first sheet provided.

+III.
+On the second sheet provided after 20 minutes, students will perform and note the record on second sheet during the conduct of practical exam